XXpert.

 The short answer

 For the standard periods, quarterly updates are due by 7 August, 7 November, 7 February and 7 May.
 Your final declaration and any tax you owe are due by 31 January after the tax year ends.
-Miss a deadline and HMRC’s points-based penalty system kicks in.
+Miss a deadline and HMRC’s points-based penalty system kicks in, though 2026/27 is a soft-landing year for the quarterly updates (more on that below).

 Quarterly update deadlines